cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 ---------------------

 This section provides an overview of all the files generated for your project.

-Let's start with the project layout.
+Let's start with the directory layout:
-The project contains the following subdirectories:

-.. table:: Project layout
+.. table:: Directories
    :class: hypermodern-table
    :widths: auto